Skip to main content

 MAINTENANCE DETAILS

-Once the maintenance entry is in the TMI log, details may need to be added.
+Once the TMI Maintenance Entry is in the TMI log, details may need to be added.
 Maintenance detail actions include: Install, Removal, Comply, Reset and Comply/Reset.
 The action may be Scheduled or Unscheduled.
 If Unscheduled, a problem must be selected.
 (Problems List can be found in Settings - Problems List).
-The problem, which indicates why the action is required, can range from warranty to failure.

 Removal/Installation of a Part